waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Relevance to the System

-Replace this text with an explanation of why the principle is relevant to this particular project.
+This principle is relevant to this project because it should be easy to navigate especially for my end user who is not very familiar with technology.

 ### Impact / Considerations

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this principle.

-## Findable
+## Usable

-The system should be easy to navigate.
-End users should easily be able to find the function or content they need
+The system should be easy to  use for the intended end user, however, good usability on its own is not sufficient

 ### Relevance to the System